 To be fair, I had looked at the usage settings and it told me it was free to use and modify without attribution so as my client had asked for something pretty unique, a search on Google found an image I liked and it was the right size so I downloaded and used it.

 "All was well for a couple of months until my client got a demand for payment!"

 It turned out that the photographer put their entire library onto a stock photo website and the website owners were performing an automated scan for image usage, which you can do easily via the Google API.
-The image had be flagged up on my client's blog post and they had emailed them demanding a four figure settlement for copyright infringement.
+The image had been flagged up on my client's blog post and they had emailed them demanding a four-figure settlement for copyright infringement.

 My client contacted me in a panic and I went back to the image on Google and the usage policy had changed!
 No longer was it free to use and modify without attribution.
 It had become an image that needed payment to use it, so my client was in hot water with a bill to pay and I felt totally guilty.

 I spoke to them and suggested that they contact the stock library and explain that at the time the image was originally used, Google claimed a free to use and modify policy.
 They did, and got the bill dramatically reduced, though the stock library refused to withdraw the claim because the published blog post had many shares and comments so they said my client had benefited from its usage.